 Operation of autonomous vehicles comes with great advantages: it will arguably increase mobility for social groups like the elderly or people with disabilities, it will provide greater safety on the road by providing a more restful travel for professional drivers and arguably guarantee increased adherence to traffic laws, as well as allow drivers to be more productive when travelling, as the autonomous car could take over for the most part.
 The future of autonomous cars is still not entirely shaped as versions based on a varying degree of automation are developed, some requiring a standby human driver and others being fully autonomous, yet autonomous vehicles in general rely heavily on Al in order to operate.

 The advent of what seems to be the first mass application of Al in everyday life and in particular one that tremendously affects transportation - an essential human activity that is intensely regulated by law and where ample opportunities can arise for criminal law to intervene will undoubtedly have implications that will affect how criminal law is construed and how it is applied.
-More than that, it will provide an invaluable opportunity to revisit and reflect on traditional criminal law concepts such as personhood, harm, and blame since it will introduce a new "agent" into the traditional agency spectrum that is defined by capable human actors.'Fundamental Protections for Non-Biological Intelligences or: How We Learn to Stop Worrying and Love Our Robot Brethren' by Ryan Dowell in (2018) 19 Minnesota Journal of Law, Science & Technology 305 comments
+More than that, it will provide an invaluable opportunity to revisit and reflect on traditional criminal law concepts such as personhood, harm, and blame since it will introduce a new "agent" into the traditional agency spectrum that is defined by capable human actors.'Fundamental Protections for Non-Biological Intelligences or: How We Learn to Stop Worrying and Love Our Robot Brethren' by Ryan Dowell in (2018) 19 Minnesota Journal of Law, Science and Technology 305 comments

 In the future, it is possible that humans will create machines that are thinking entities with faculties on par with humans.
 Computers are already more capable than humans at some tasks,1 but are not regarded as truly intelligent or able to think.
 Yet since the early days of computing, humans have contemplated the possibility of intelligent machines-those which reach some level of sentience.
 Intelligent machines could result from highly active and rapidly advancing fields of research, such as attempts to emulate the human brain, or to develop generalized artificial intelligence (AGI).
 If intelligent machines are created, it is uncertain whether intelligence would emerge through gradual development or a spontaneous emergence.
 Throughout this Note, such intelligent machines will be referred to as non-biological intelligences (NBIs), with emphasis on machines with human-analogous intelligence.
 Protection of NBIs, equivalent to protection of human research subjects, should be preemptively implemented to prevent injustice and potential grave harm to them.